-Here in the UK, we normally construct houses from either brick or stone and they will traditionally have a tiled or thatched roof.
-The buildings in your area may use different materials, but I hope the information given here will at least get you started.
+In the UK, houses are generally built from brick or stone and they have tiled or thatched roofs.
+The buildings in your area may use different materials, but I hope the information given here will get you started.

 Our first four photographs to study are brick walls.
 If you try to draw these without some sort of reference, the picture you have in your head will probably be of rectangular shapes positioned in an overlapping pattern, and probably terracotta in colour.